techCarpenter/garage-wiki/year-of-hustle.md

 ### 1. Answer these questions to gather your raw data

+**(Write answers with pen and paper!)**

-What do your future customers need?
+- What do your future customers need?

-What is **one thing** people in your industry...
+- What is **one thing** people in your industry...
   - need to know?
   - fail to do?
   - waste time on?
   - always eff up?
   - bitch about?
   - don't understand?
   - don't have time for?
   - love achieving?
   - feel great about?
   - consider "successful"?

-What's one thing that makes them...
+- What's one thing that makes them...
   - lose money?
   - more money?

 ### 2.